-- Teachers monitor progress for all assessments and respond with intervention when needed. - Each EL's progress may be monitored using the assessments in the Avenues (TK-5), High Point (6-8) or Edge (9-12) ELD curriculum.
-Teachers use the ELD progress monitoring form from Avenues for each EL student.
-This form will track a student's progress though-out the year. - As the district transitions to the new CA ELD Standards and ELA/ELD framework, teachers who choose to teach Designated ELD using core content rather than Avenues, High Point and Edge will monitor EL progress on the ELD standards for each student at their ELD level using assessments from units developed, as well as record progress on ELD Standards. - EL progress may also be assessed using the ADEPT oral language assessment to identify specific language acquisition goals.
+- Teachers monitor progress for all assessments and respond with intervention when needed. - Each EL's progress may be monitored using the assessments in .
+Wonders (K-5) and Maravillas (K-5 Two Way Immersion), StudySync (6-8) ELD curriculum. - As the district transitioned to the new CA ELD Standards and ELA/ELD framework, teachers who chose to teach Designated ELD using core content monitor EL progress on the ELD standards for each student at their ELD level using assessments from units developed, as well as record progress on ELD Standards. - A priority for the 2023-2024 school year is to identify local EL progress monitoring tools that drive instruction and effectively support reporting on student language acquisition progress.

-The Parent Conference for English Learners is used by classroom teachers during conferences to help parents and families understand the expected progress of our English learners, their student's progress toward reclassification, and the danger of becoming a long termlong-term English learner (LTEL)
+The Parent Conference for English Learners is used by classroom teachers during conferences to help parents and families understand the expected progress of our English learners, their student's progress toward reclassification, and the danger of becoming a long-term English learner (LTEL)

-The Progress Toward Proficiency in English Addendum for English Learners is given to each English Learner grades K-8 to inform families of their student's progress toward proficiency in the English Language Development Standards.
+The Progress Toward Proficiency in English Addendum for English Learners_is given to each English Learner grades K-8 to inform families of their student's progress toward proficiency in the English Language Development Standards.
 This is an assessment of student progress during their designated ELD class and is completed by their ELD teacher at each trimester.
 The report also includes the student's history of performance on the CELDT and ELPAC.